This research contains everything you need to know about sales funnel stats for 2023.

 Since over 47% of consumers expect websites to load in 2 seconds or less.
 It’s your duty to take the necessary action to fasten page load time.

-This sales funnel statistics proves the point that longer sales letter works marvelously than shorter ones.
+These sales funnel stat proves the point that longer sales letter works greatly than shorter ones.

 The ultimate goal of a long-form sales landing page is to build a connection with the prospects, validate their concerns, educate them, neutralize their objections then finally convert them.

 21. 65% of businesses say generating traffic and leads is their biggest marketing challenge.